Garnet is January’s birthstone, a deep, rich red gemstone celebrated for its dark red colour, transparency, and inexpensive appeal.

 Available in many different colours.
 For example, green, red, yellow and orange.
 In addition, these birthstone gemstones occur in many shapes and sizes.

-Our example below comes from our limited-edition gemstones available from our Ryde showroom or from our online shop.
+Our example below features our limited-edition gemstones, available from our Ryde showroom or online shop.

 Alternative to Ruby

 Garnet makes an excellent alternative to Ruby.
 In particular, when you consider the cost difference.
-Similarly, most jewellers work with gem-quality Garnet within their gemstone birthstone selections.
+Similarly, most jewellers include gem-quality Garnet in their gemstone birthstone selections.

 Is it hardwearing?

 Garnet is fairly hardwearing, measuring 6.5 – 7.5 on the Mohs Scale.
-Therefore, it makes a popular choice for birthstone rings in addition to many other types of jewellery.
-In fact, jewellers favour this gemstone which debuts in the month of January.
+Therefore, it is a popular choice for birthstone rings, as well as for many other types of jewellery.
+In fact, jewellers favour this gemstone, which debuts in the month of January.
 Furthermore, it makes a perfect introduction for the Valentine’s Day season.

 Many sources suggest that this gemstone is sensitive to heat.
 Therefore, we recommend care during jewellery making where high temperatures are used.